Advanced Studies in Business

 Explores strategic vision and direction.
 The importance of achieving a fit between the internal and external environment for organizational survival and success is a central issue.
 The strategic concepts of competitive advantage, strategy formulation and implementation, power and influence, organizational change, and leader-follower-situation dynamics will be addressed.
 Case studies, business articles and text material will be used to examine strategy and leadership theory, heuristics, and practice.

 Program Support & Contacts

-For more information about registration, course schedule, contact:
+For assistance with enrolling. course registration, or course schedule, contact:

 Office of Professional, Continuing, and Distance Education (PCDE)

 For more information about the MBA program and courses: